 The following table shows the debt ratings by A.M.
-Best, Standard & Poor's and Moody's of the Holdings' senior notes due October 15, 2014 and long term notes due May 1, 2067 both of which are considered investment grade.
+Best, Standard & Poor's and Moody's of the Holdings' senior notes due June 1, 2044 and long term notes due May 1, 2067 both of which are considered investment grade.
 Debt ratings are the rating agencies' current assessment of the credit worthiness of an obligor with respect to a specific obligation.

 A.M.
-Best Standard & Poor's Moody's Senior Notes a- (Strong) A- (Strong) Baa1 (Medium Grade) Long Term Notes bbb (Adequate) BBB (Adequate) Baa2 (Medium Grade)
+Best Sta ndard & Poor's Moody's Senior Notes a- (Strong) A- (Strong) Baa1 (Medium Grade) Long Term Notes bbb (Adequate) BBB (Adequate) Baa2 (Medium Grade)

 A debt rating of "a-" is assigned by A.M.
 Best where the issuer, in A.M.
 Best's opinion, has a strong ability to meet the terms of the obligation.
 A.M.
 Best assigns a debt rating in the "bbb" range where the issuer, in A.M.
-Best's opinion, has adequate ability to meet the terms of the obligation.
-Standard & Poor's assigns a debt rating in the "A" range to issuers that exhibit strong capacity and willingness to meet its financial commitments on obligations as they come due.
-A debt rating in the "BBB" range is assigned by Standard &

-Poor's where the obligation exhibits adequate protection parameters although adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity of the obligor to meet its financial commitment on the obligation.
+Best's opinion, has adequate ability to meet the terms of the obligation but notes that the issue is more susceptible to changes in economic or other conditions.
+Standard & Poor's assigns a debt rating in the "A" range to issuers that have strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated categories.
+A debt rating in the "BBB" range is assigned by Standard & Poor's where the obligation exhibits adequate protection parameters although adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity of the obligor to meet its financial commitment on the obligation.
 According to Moody's, a debt rating of "Baa" is assigned to issues that are considered medium-grade obligations and subject to moderate credit risk and as such may possess certain speculative characteristics.